snehalramteke27/Hotel-Booking-Analysis/README.md

 What is the most common customer type?

 Conclusion
+  1. City hotels are the most preferred hotel type by guests.
+We can say the City hotel is the busiest hotel.

-*   In this exercise we see if there is any missing values present or not.
+2. In this exercise we see if there are any missing values present or not.
-*   the majority of reservations are for city hotels.
+3.	the majority of reservations are for city hotels.
-*   The majority of guests come from western europe countries.
+4. The majority of guests come from western Europe countries.
-*   We should also target months between May to Aug.
-Those are peak months due to the summer period.
+5. Here adr(average daily rate) is correlated with no_of_people.
+It simply indicates that more revenue is generated when the number of people increases.
-*   The number of repeated guests is too low.
+6. The number of repeated guests is too low.
+7. Waiting time period for City hotels is high as compared to resort hotels.
+That means city hotels are much busier than Resort hotels.
+8. The month of highest occupation is august with 11.65% of the reservations.
+The months of least
-*   The majority of reservations converts into successful transactions.
+9. The majority of reservations convert into successful transactions.

+10. Resort hotels have the most repeated guests.